Table of contents

 1. This model is idealistic as it assumes that the project moves from one phase to another phase without having errors in any of the phases.
 It doesn’t have any mechanism for error correction.

-3. This model assumes that no two phases overlap, but overlapping phases can be maintained for reducing time and cost of development of the software product.
+3. This model assumes that no two phases overlap, but overlapping phases can be maintained to reduce the time and cost of developing the software product.

 Software Development Life Cycle (SDLC) is a process consisting of various activities performed for the development of a software product.
 It represents the series of planned activities in the software life cycle.